Stockwell tube station: New station

-The station has ticket halls, 3 escalators, 7 gates, 13 payphones, a Wifi service, 9 vending machines and a photo booth.
+The station has ticket halls, three escalators, seven gates, 13 payphones, a Wi-Fi service, 9 vending machines and a photo booth.
 The ticket hall has electronic departure boards.
 The ticket office was closed in early 2015 as part of the TfL investment programme.

 Nearby infrastructure

 Deep-level air-raid shelter

 Stockwell is one of eight London Underground stations with an adjacent deep-level air-raid shelter, constructed during World War II.
 The shelter is below the current station, and comprises two parallel tunnels, each approximately six times the length of the current platform.
 These tunnels are 16 ft 6 in in diameter (wider than the current platforms), split horizontally into upper and lower levels, with various connecting and branch tunnels used for medical posts, lavatories, and ventilation.

 The total capacity of the shelter was around 4,000 people.
 Access was via the station as well as two further entrance shafts containing spiral staircases, one of which is located at the middle of the junction of South Lambeth Road and Clapham Road, and the other on Studley Road.
 The shelter was completed in September 1942, and was used by the Government until 1944 when it was opened to the public.
 It was used for one year as a shelter.
 After the war it was used for a period to billet military personnel.
 One of the entrances has been brightly decorated and is a recognisable local landmark.